 She broke into the collegiate coaching ranks in 1982 when she was hired as an assistant coach at Iowa.
 She helped guide the Hawkeyes to two third-place finishes in the Big Ten in 1983 and 1984.

 Fredrick is married to Dr. Mashallah Farokhmanesh, who has been an assistant on her staff throughout her entire career.
-They have one son, Ali Farokhmanesh, who played basketball for Northern Iowa, including facing UNLV in the NCAA Tournament in 2010.
+The couple have one son, Ali Farokhmanesh, who played basketball for Northern Iowa, including facing UNLV in the NCAA Tournament in 2010.